 The close connection between employment levels and the strength of housing markets has been well established, both locally and on a national basis.
-In December 2021 (the last month for which data has been published) there were 106,818 employed people in Champaign County and an unemployment rate of 3.2% In December 2020 there were 102,913 people employed with an unemployment rate of 5.1%.
-This results in a 3.8% increase in the number of people employed.
-The current rate of unemployment is consistent with the rates since prior to the Covid-19 pandemic.
+In December 2022 (the last month for which data has been published) there were 105,897 employed people in Champaign County and an unemployment rate of 3.2% In December 2021 there were 106,818 people employed with an unemployment rate of 3.2%.
+This results in a 0.9% decrease in the number of people employed.

 What follows is a graph showing the number of jobs in Champaign County, by month, based upon non-seasonally adjusted U.S Bureau of Labor Statistics data.

 It is most notable that while there is still a significant shortage of homes available in inventory, the market is showings signs of moving back to a state of relative equilibrium.
 Prices remain strong though marketing times are increasing significantly.
 This is likely due to seasonality of the market (see graph “Number of Sales by Month”), combined with high interest rates.